kakwa/puppet-samba/README.md

 #### Directories

-If you want to create subdirectory in a share whil specific permision/acls:
+If you want to create subdirectory in a share whith specific permissions/acls:

 ```puppet